 The hiring frenzy begins in February and March so it’s important to start things well before this.

 1. Start by applying for your passport.
-Here's the link to the U.S. passport agency page.
+Here's a link to our U.S. passport agency page.
 Info. on application procedure, fees, renewals.
 Also contacts for Australian and Canadian passports.

 i-to-i is widely recognized and also offers free teacher placement services throughout Japan.
 They have over 8,000 school contacts at their fingertips to place teachers in jobs.
 Most of the jobs they find for their teachers aren't even advertised.
 All in all, this lends a big advantage over those who don't know of these jobs.

 3. Start studying Japanese.
 Is it mandatory for finding jobs in Japan?
 No. Does it make living in Japan more fun and fulfilling?
 Yes.
 We've put together some basic Japanese lessons to help you hit the ground running.
 Click here for our

 4. Write your resume and cover letters or have them written for you by some pros.
 Also start writing a theme on why you want to go to Japan and a short letter of introduction.
 Employers like the Jet Program etc. often ask for such letters.
 It’s handy to have something prepared ahead of time.